Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

 where $N$ is the number of ground truth components.
 As proposed in \cite{US}, We average the PRO score with false-positive rates below 30\%.
-Therefore, a higher PRO score indicates that anomalies are well-localized with lower false-positive rates.
+Therefore, a higher PRO score indicates that anomalous regions are well-localized with lower false-positive rates.

-\textbf{Implementation Details. } Our experiments are based on Pytorch \cite{Pytorch} framework and run with a single Quadro 8000 RTX. $\phi$ here represents the WResNet101 \cite{wresnet} backbone pre-trained on ImageNet \cite{imagenet} without fine-tuning.
+\tb{Implementation Details.} Our experiments are based on Pytorch \cite{Pytorch} framework and run with a single Quadro 8000 RTX. $\phi$ here represents the WResNet101 \cite{wresnet} backbone pre-trained on ImageNet \cite{imagenet} without fine-tuning.
 The OPTICS algorithm we used is re-implemented by scikit-learn \cite{scikit-learn}.
 Following the settings in \cite{CutPaste}, we rescale all the images into 256$\times$256 in our experiments.
 Since class-specific data augmentations require prior knowledge of inspected items, we do not use any data augmentation techniques for fair comparisons.